yowchap/BoneLib/README.md

 **SoulWithMae:** SpawnCrate helper methods, added a class with commonly used barcodes, added a notification system, added helper methods for loading stuff from embedded resources

+**WNP78:** Ported the mod to ML 0.6 and improved reference DLL handling

 <br>

 ## Changelogs (BoneLib)